Super Lawyers

 • Joseph David Schmidt: Urologist in San Diego.
 Specializes in treating patients with prostate cancer.

-• Myron Irwin Murdock: Bowie, Maryland urologist who specializes in pediatric urology.
+• Myron Irwin Murdock: Bowie, Maryland, urologist who specializes in pediatric urology.

 Vascular Surgery

 • Eric Bershad: Vascular neurology expert witness at Baylor College of Medicine.
-Named expert in an adult oxygen deprivation case that settled for over $20 million.
+Named an expert in an adult oxygen deprivation case that settled for over $20 million.
 Widely published for a relatively young doctor.

-cardiothoracic surgeon.
-Dr. Boyer is board certified in thoracic surgery and cardiothoracic, vascular surgery.
-He attended medical school at the state university of New York in Syracuse.
+• Joseph H. Boyer: He is a cardiothoracic surgeon.
+Dr. Boyer is board-certified in thoracic surgery and cardiothoracic and vascular surgery.
+He attended medical school at the State University of New York in Syracuse.
 He is currently a physician at Florida Hospital.

 • Joseph A. Caprini: Illinois-based vascular surgeon affiliated with NorthShore University HealthSystem-Metro Chicago.
 He has a particular focus on venous thromboembolism and venous insufficiency.

 • Mark D. Morasch: Heart and vascular surgeon expert witness based in Utah.
-He is board certified in general surgery and vascular surgery.
+He is board-certified in general surgery and vascular surgery.
 Dr. Morasch is extraordinarily experienced at providing expert testimony in the areas of peripheral vascular disease, abdominal aortic aneurysms, angioplasties, endovascular aneurysm repair, inferior vena cava filter, aortic dissection, ischemic limb, brachial plexus palsy, aortic embolism, cerebral vascular disease, and deep vein thrombosis.
 Has published a great deal on these subjects.

-• John C. Lyne: Board certified urologist
+• John C. Lyne: Board-certified urologist.

 Vocational Rehabilitation